ode45/Getting-and-Cleaning-Data/CodeBook.md

 This is a data set with the average of each variable for each activity and each subject of the raw data.
 It contains 180 observations (30 subjects times the 6 different activities) and 68 variables (the Activity, Subject, and 66 Acceleromter/Gyro Features).

-Each of the row contains:
+Each of the rows contains:
 ####Activity

 The activity can be one of these activities: